HanumappaAK/YouTube-Tools/README.md

 6. **Using Ad Blocker**:
 - Ad blocking is automatic.
 Once the extension is enabled, it will block ads on YouTube videos.

-  **Understanding the Code**:
+## Understanding the Code:
 In this section, the main logic of the extension in the popup.js script is explained.

   - showEditModal: Displays the edit modal for editing the bookmark text.
   - saveEditedNote: Saves the edited bookmark text.
   - showFullNote: Displays the full note when the truncated note is clicked.
   - addNewBookmark: Adds a new bookmark element to the list of bookmarks.
   - viewBookmarks: Displays all saved bookmarks for the current video.
   - onPlay: Jumps to the timestamp of the clicked bookmark.
   - onEdit: Opens the edit modal for the clicked bookmark.
   - onDelete: Deletes the clicked bookmark.
   - onDeleteAll: Deletes all bookmarks for the current video.
   - setBookmarkAttributes: Sets the attributes and event listeners for bookmark controls.

 ## Support
 For any issues or feature requests, please open an issue in the GitHub repository or contact the developer at hanumappa2003@gmail.com.